sanazv/CarND-Vehicle-Detection/writeup.md

 ## Features

 ### HOG (Histogram of Oriented Gradients) Features
+One of the features I found important in improving the model accuracy if the HOG features, which I used in all 3 channls for HLS colorspace.
+I visualized various orient, orient, pix_per_cell and cell_per_block value and for the final model settled at values of 9,8 and 2 respectively, such that I achieve good performance without making the feature vector too long.
+In the figure below I show and example of hog tranformation on the first channel of RGB image (R):

+![alt text][hog_im]
+As it can be seen hog transformation provides a good indication of the overall shape of the object and by tuning parameters we can arrive at reasonable distinction between car and non-car shapes.
+In the next figure I show the corresponding hog feature vector for the above image:

+![alt text][hog_ft]

 ### Color Features
 One the elements of the feature vector is the histogram of pixel value intentisity in the three color channels.